Tonywuhk/realai.org/about/README.md

 | Date of Incorporation    | 19 December 2016                       |
 | Director                 | [Jonathan Yan](mailto:jyan@realai.org) |

-Real AI is supported by donations.
+Real AI is currently supported by donations.
 Our bank account number is 390-693182-883, [Hang Seng Bank](https://bank.hangseng.com/1/2/business/bank-accounts/integrated-business-solutions/faq#12).
-Please note that we have **not** yet established ourselves as a [charity under section 88](http://www.ird.gov.hk/eng/tax/ach_tgc.htm) of the Inland Revenue Ordinance in Hong Kong.
+Please note that we are **not**, and do not intend to be, a [charity under section 88](http://www.ird.gov.hk/eng/tax/ach_tgc.htm) of the Inland Revenue Ordinance in Hong Kong.

 | Date of Donation | Donor                                                               | Amount         |
 | ---------------- | ------------------------------------------------------------------- | -------------- |